Joshdb-18/Botmate/README.md

 * `Password` - Unique password of the new user
 * `Confirmation` - Password confirmation

-[layout.html](/templates/layout.html) - The layout for the entire web application except the landiing page
+[layout.html](/templates/layout.html) - The layout for the entire web application except the landing page
 * `header` - Defines the header for the web application
 * `body` - Defines the block body for the web application